|

 is the core technology of face recognition Symtron

-of Dr. Alan Yeh while he joined the Computer Vision
+developed and owns.
+It was the research essence of Dr. Alan Yeh while he joined the Computer Vision Lab at

-Lab at Yale University.
+Yale University.
 FaceOn technology employs

-to capture faceprints, and determine or verify
+neural network and artificial intelligence technologies to capture faceprints, and determine or verify identity.
+All

-identity.
-All Symtron software applications and
+Symtron software applications and solutions

-solutions are related to FaceOn.
+are related to FaceOn.

 |